Improving on a Lottery: Efficient Estimation of Optimal Assignment Rules: Penalized-Welfare Estimators and Regret

+This motivates a two-step estimator that first estimates \(\omega\) and then plugs the estimated weights into the penalized welfare criterion.

-The estimation of $\omega$ builds on the stabilized weighting approach of \citet{ai2021unified}.
-In their setting, the weighting function takes the form \( \frac{f_T(t)}{f(t | x)} \), where $f_T$ denotes the marginal density of the treatment.
-In contrast, our framework differs in that integration is performed with respect to the policy measure $\Pi(dt |x)$, rather than the observed treatment distribution.
-The identification of $\omega(T, X)$ follows from the balancing condition that, for all integrable functions $u(T)$ and $v(X)$,
+The estimation of \(\omega\) builds on the balancing approach of \citet{ai2021unified}, whose weighting function is \(f_T(t)/f(t|x)\), with \(f_T\) denoting the marginal treatment density.
+In our criterion, the rule density \(\pi_\theta(T|X)\) enters as a known multiplier of the weight, so the relevant weight is the raw inverse density \(1/f(T|X)\).
+This weight is characterized by the balancing condition that, for all integrable functions \(u(T)\) and \(v(X)\),